 Colorado has its share of tornadoes.
 Weld County reports more tornado sightings than any other county in the country.
 This isn't due to unusual weather patterns in northeast Colorado or bad luck.
 Weld County is huge, larger than some states, and our normal afternoon thunderstorms often produce tornadoes that are reported more often than in the past due to our increasing rural population.
 Tornadoes have occurred at all times of the year in Colorado and almost all Colorado counties have experienced tornadoes.
 This includes the mountains.

-On average, there are sixty tornadoes deaths each year in the United States.
-We in Colorado tend to experience weak tornadoes (F0 - F2 on the Fujita Tornado Damage Scale of F0 – F6).
-Even weak tornadoes can produce winds speeds of up to 157 miles per hour.
+On average, there are 60 tornadoes deaths each year in the United States.
+We in Colorado tend to experience weak tornadoes (F0 - F2 on the Fujita Tornado Damage Scale of F0 – F6), but even weak tornadoes can produce wind speeds of up to 157 miles per hour.
 Winds of this velocity can cause significant damage to homes, overturn vehicles and uproot trees.
 The greatest danger is from flying objects and glass from broken windows.